Rantoul City School District 137 Visa Sponsorship Jobs USA

 - The teacher will develop a classroom culture that is characterized by commitment to learning by teacher and student.
 Student engagement to the task at hand is consistent.

 - The teacher's management of instructional groups and/or the handling of materials and supplies are consistent.
-The students will follow established classroom routines.
+The teacher ensures that students follow established classroom routines.

 - The teacher will monitor student behavior and respond to student misbehavior.
 Teacher response to student misbehavior is consistent, appropriate and respectful to students.